sipura/Sipura/README.md

 ### Installation

-To install the library in your project, download the JAR [here](https://www.dropbox.com/s/pyf669f9c2tu13t/sipura-22.12.1-all.jar?dl=0) and add it to the classpath of your project.
+To install the library in your project, download the JAR from *releases* on the right and add it to the classpath of your project.
 If you use IntelliJ, you can easily do this under File -> Project Structure -> Libraries -> + -> Java This approach is documented by